Visual Instructions Editor

 Include Instructions

-Providing a more versatile approach to incorporating external instructions into your lab content.
-This will allow for external instructions to be included or referenced instructions that are defined in the current instruction set.
+Provides a more versatile approach to incorporating external instructions into your lab content.
+This allows external instructions to be included, as well as referenced instructions that are defined in the current instruction set.

 Upload Media